-Laura considers that art, as never before, has a decisive role in this awareness and a leading role in this epistemological turn.
-She also thinks that art can generate sensitive correlates and expand our human limits in the capacity to feel and love and challenge ourselves from another place.
+The artist considers that art, as never before, has a decisive role in this awareness and a leading role in this epistemological turn.
+She also thinks that art can generate sensitive correlates and expand our human limits in the capacity to feel, love and challenge ourselves.

 'Ivory Towers' investigates the mythologies of exoticism during the centuries of exploration of America and Asia, fragments of history when the scope of collecting is expanded to all kinds of admirable, rare and valuable objects in a context of geographical usurpation, but also a reflection on the natural environment from a romantic and humanistic perspective.

 In the seventeenth century, strange pieces in the form of turned ivory goblets arrived from Coburg at the hands of the Medici in Florence - as part of war booty.
 At first glance, the pieces captivated with their beauty, but immediately behind their magnetism the bloody annihilation of elephants, necessary to build these works, appears only to the delight of the Duke and some courtiers.